I am often asked what my recommendation is to get people to pay attention to their email etiquette and writing skills. For example:

-What I inevitably end up stating is that the proper use of technology and email specifically, is up to each individual’s discretion as to what is right or appropriate for any given circumstance.
+What happens is that I inevitably end up stating pretty much the same thing.
+The proper use of technology, and email specifically, is up to each individual’s discretion as to what is suitable or appropriate for any given circumstance.

 The definition of discretion is:

 - the power or right to decide or act according to one’s own judgment; freedom of judgment or choice: It is entirely within my discretion whether I will go or stay.